 - "Frantic" by Metallica.

-- Bill Haley's "Rock Around the Clock".
+- Bill Haley And His Comets' "Rock Around the Clock".

 - The Chambers Brothers' psychedelicized soul epic "Time Has Come Today" - in the tick-tock intro, someone even goes "Cuckoo!" in the background.